List of awards and nominations received by Molly Parker

 Molly Parker is a Canadian actress whose accolades include two Genie Awards, one Leo Award, one Primetime Emmy Award nomination, and three Screen Actors Guild Award nominations.

 Parker first gained critical recognition for her performance in the controversial drama Kissed (1996), for which she won the Genie Award for Best Actress.
 She later gained recognition for her role in the drama The Center of the World (2001), which saw her nominated for the Independent Spirit Award for Best Female Lead.
 She would subsequently gain critical notice for her portrayal of Alma Garret on the American television series Deadwood, earning a Screen Actors Guild Award for Best Ensemble.
 Parker was nominated within the same category in 2015 and 2016, respectively, for her work on House of Cards, a role which also saw her nominated for the Primetime Emmy for Outstanding Guest Actress (2016).

-Canadian Screen Awards

-Gemini Awards

-The Gemini Awards were awards given by the Academy of Canadian Cinema & Television to recognize the achievements of Canada's television industry.

-Genie Awards

-The Genie Awards were given out annually by the Academy of Canadian Cinema and Television to recognize the best of Canadian cinema from 1980–2012.

-Gotham Awards

-Presented by the Independent Filmmaker Project, the Gotham Awards award the best in independent film.

-Independent Spirit Awards

-The Independent Spirit Awards are presented annually by Film Independent, to award best in the independent filmmaking.

-Leo Awards

-The Leo Awards are an awards program for the British Columbia film and television industry.

-Málaga Film Festival

-The Málaga Film Festival is held annually in Málaga, Spain, honoring achievements in film.